aijazafzaal/PowerBI/README.md

 # PowerBI
-Business Intelligence Dashboard for the Global Superstore Data
+1. Business Intelligence Dashboard for the Global Superstore Data.
+2. Credit Card Default analysis and visualization.